Moving to Sweden

 Arrange for temporary health insurance!
 Everybody who is registered in Sweden with a "personal number" has access to cheap healthcare.
 Having a "personal number" IS your insurance.
 However, it will take a long time to get your personal number, AT LEAST 1 MONTH and probably longer.
 Make sure you are covered by something in the meantime.
 A travel health insurance policy is one option, and there are others.

 Find a place to live.
 Unless you visited Sweden before to check out properties and have a lot of free cash, you probably are looking to rent, at least at first.
 And unless you started your visa application process years before you planned to move and got in the housing queue, you probably will rent 2nd hand.
 We found a place using a combination of these sites: Blocket (https://www.blocket.se/) and Qasa (https://en.qasa.se/p2/sv/).
 One strange thing to look out for... our apartment has no doorbell.
 When somebody rings, it's supposed to go to a cell phone.
 But our building doesn't work with foreign phone numbers, so we can't order food to the flat without waiting outside.
-Strange thing to keep in mind, but doorbells are useful... maybe check that your house has one.
+Strange thing to keep in mind, but doorbells are useful... maybe check that your house has one or has a system that works with foreign numbers.

 6) Apply for a "personal number"!